farmergreg/gohash/README.md

 Help
 -----
-Run the following command for help using this program.:
+Run the following to get help using this program.:
-'''

     gohash -h
-'''